 60s Sexual and Social Revolution

 The ’60s was the beginning of the sexual revolution.
-The first oral contraceptives now approved for use in the United States and made available to the public.
+The first oral contraceptives now approved for use in the United States and made available to the public, and so the porn industry was made safer.
+Some of those vintage films can be found online still on sites like tubev.sex.
 Hugh Hefner started the first Playboy Club in Chicago on February 29, 1960.
 The new club featured Playboy Bunnies who served drinks to keyholders.

 The ’60s was a time of political and social unrest.
 These conflicts showed up in fashion.
 If you were a hippie you wore relaxed, comfortable and natural clothing, men and women often had long hair.
 The norm for most college kids was blue jeans and a tee shirt with the men’s hairstyle was a crew cut and women had the bouffant hairstyles.
 If you were in grade school, like me, your parents were your fashion guide, so you still dressed conservatively.
 Women watched and fashioned their styles after Jackie Kennedy.